mikanmi/elephant-backup/README.md

 ## For Developers

-Patineboot continues to develop Elephant Backup.
+I have developed Elephant Backup currently.

-Patineboot will create the new feature:
+Will arrive the new feature:

 - purging some existing snapshots from remaining size.